Xpirit-Demos/eShopOnWeb/README.md

-# GHAzDO Vulnerabilities Added on Purpose
+# GHAzDO Vulnerabilities Added on Purpose - Randy was Here!

 I'm using this for testing...Azure OpenAI apikey = "e7fbeefbf9624916b650bf07b23e2794"